 1968: Emergence of the letter ‘M’ logo:

-McDonald’s logo has undergone several modifications and changes itself, as the brand was evolving and reforming its identity and image over a huge period.
-It is evident that the logo shares its rich history with the brand and plays a major role in establishing its image in the market.
+McDonald’s logo has undergone several modifications and changes as the brand evolved and reformed its identity and image over a huge period.
+However, it is evident that the logo shares its rich history with the brand and plays a major role in establishing its image in the market.

-What validates the power and glory of this brand is the massively popular golden logo, that is easily recognizable all across the globe.
+What validates the power and glory of this brand is the massively popular golden logo that is easily recognizable globally.
 People of any nationality or language easily identify and recognize the M-shaped logo and what it symbolizes.
-This logo is considered as an integral part of this colossal fast-food restaurant’s brand value, which is estimated to be of more than 40 billion dollars.
+This logo is considered n integral part of this colossal fast-food restaurant’s brand value, estimated to be more than 40 billion dollars.

 Bio: My name is Jason Parker.
-I am a marketing executive and 7 years of experience in blogging.
+I am a marketing executive and seven years of experience in blogging.
 Blogging is my love, my hobby, and my life.